gruiick/pyRogue/README.rst

 What's in chapters:
 ===================

-Code snipsets.
+Code snippets.
 They were used to test code, from each tutorial's chapter.

 * dejavu10x10_gs_tc.png   <- font, as image
 * dundalk12x12_gs_tc.png  <- another font, also as image